Matthes-Baer/nvim_config/README.md

 - You can use `:cd` within NeoVim to switch the cwd
 - See the current cwd: `:pwd`
 - To set the cwd to the directory of the currently open file: `:cd %:p:h`
+- Use `<s-k>` on anything code-related holding information to get the info you probably know from VS Code when hovering over it
+- Use `:LspRestart` to restart the LSP tool.
+Use `:LspInfo` for more information on it.

 ## Plugins